for-giobbe/phy/Building a Tree in a ML Framework.md

 ## intro:

-Maximum likelihood is a general statistical method for estimating parameters of a probability model.
-A familiar one might be the normal distribution of a population with two parameters: the mean and variance.
-In molecular phylogenetics there are a wide plethora of parameters, which may include:
+Maximum likelihood is a general statistical method for estimating parameters of a probability model: for example a normal distribution can be described by two parameters: the mean and variance.
+Instead, in molecular phylogenetics there are a wide plethora of parameters, which include:

 * rates of transitions between bases
 * base composition
 * descriptors of rate heterogeneity across sites
 * branchlengths
-* and most importantly, the tree itself!
+* the tree itself!

-Likelihood is defined to be a quantity proportional to the probability of observing the data given the model:
+The likelihood is defined as a quantity proportional to the probability of observing the data given the model:
 ```
 P(D|M)
 ```
-Thus, if we have a model we can calculate the probability the observations would have actually been observed as a function of the model.
+If we have a model, we can calculate the probability the observations would have actually been observed as a function of the model.
-We then examine this likelihood function to see where it is at its greatest, and the value of the parameter of interests (usually the tree and/or branch lengths) at that point is the maximum likelihood estimate of the parameter.
+We then examine this likelihood function to see where it is at its greatest, and the value of the parameter of interests (usually the tree and branch lengths) at that point is the maximum likelihood estimate of the parameter.

 In this lesson we are going to compute a phylogenetic tree in a ML framework and explore a bit the relative support metrics, which can inform us of the confidence relative to a split.
 At this point you should have a concatenation and a partition file;